Markusdreyer/react-workshop/step-by-step.md

 So in the browser, this would show the number 0, and a button labeled Count, and each click of the button would set a new state, this state is based on the previous state and adds 1 to this.
 And as it is a state, React knows that it should update the render (what is shown) when the value changes.

 Now, we're going to have a state which is a biit more complex, as it needs to hold a recipe which is built up of a few separate parts.
 But, first things first, we want to create a new component for recipe related things.

 First, create a folder named `components` under the `src` folder.
-If you're using Visual Studio Code, you can right click the `src` directory and click create new folder.
+If you're using Visual Studio Code, you can right click the `src` directory and click create new folder and name this components.
 Now right click the `components` folder and click create new file, lets name this new file Recipe.tsx

 Next up, we'll have a look at how the data in the recipe is structured.